Illinois Coronavirus Updates: New Mass Vaccination Sites in Chicago, Cook County Cases Surge

 Wrigley Field, Chicago State University Mass Vaccination Sites Open Monday

-Two new mass vaccination sites in Chicago - one at Chicago State University and a second just outside Wrigley Field - open on Monday with plans to administer thousands of COVID vaccine doses each day.
+Two new mass vaccination sites in Chicago - one at Chicago State University and a second just outside Wrigley Field - opened Monday with plans to administer thousands of COVID vaccine doses each day.

-Beginning Monday, city residents eligible under Phase 1C of the city's COVID vaccine rollout will be able to get vaccinated at Chicago State University or the American Airlines Conference Center at Gallagher Way next to Wrigley Field.
+City residents eligible under Phase 1C of the city's COVID vaccine rollout are eligible to get vaccinated at Chicago State University or the American Airlines Conference Center at Gallagher Way next to Wrigley Field.

 Appointments at the Chicago State University site can be made at the city's website, but "to ensure equitable distribution," initial appointments are only available to residents of the following ZIP codes: 60617, 60619, 60620, 60621, 60628, 60633, 60636, 60643, 60649, 60655 and 60827.